imse586/imse586.github.io/project/project-guidelines.md

     - If you do not already have an Overleaf account, you will need to register for one.
     The *free* plan is good enough.
     When register, use your UMICH email.
+    - Note we expect *all* team members to use Overleaf as a collaberative tool (think of a Google Docs) when drafting the proposal.
     - You will need to learn some basic LaTeX yourself and with your team using online resources.
 Here are two good starting points:
         - [The Overleaf LaTex Tutorials](https://www.overleaf.com/learn/latex/Tutorials)
         - [How to write a thesis using LaTeX full tutorial (YouTube video)](https://www.youtube.com/watch?v=zqQM66uAig0)